About the Western Massachusetts Food Processing Center

 The Western Mass Food Processing Center’s mission is to promote economic development through entrepreneurship, provide opportunities for sustaining local agriculture, and promote best practices for food producers.

-If you would like to tour the Food Processing Center, please see our health and safety guidelines.
+If you would like to tour the Food Processing Center, please see our Visitor Policy

 Using the FPC

 The Center can help you overcome the obstacles to commercial success and guide you through the process of bringing your product to market.
 With the resources of the Center and the support of the Franklin County CDC behind your business, you can expect support at any stage of your business growth.

 If you’re thinking about launching a food-based business, check out How to launch your food venture.

 We offer an Information Session on the THIRD Tuesday of the month at 10 am for food producers interested in using the Center.
 This is the first step in learning what we offer at the Center, services at the FCCDC, and product development considerations.
 We also include a tour of the facility.
 Register here or call 413-774-7204 ext 100 to sign up.

 The Center charges an hourly fee for production, and fees for storage rental, etc. For certain members, a batch or per unit charge may be negotiated after several runs of product.
 See our current usage and storage rates.